 Areas of Policy Specialization

-Students work with the Public Policy Analysis Coordinator to create a specialized plan of study based on the student's policy interest.
-Currently a student can choose from any of the 14 policy areas listed below for their level three coursework, or they can choose to work with the Public Policy Analysis Coordinator to identify coursework related to another area of policy.
+Students work with the Public Policy Analysis Coordinator to create a specialized plan of study based on their interest.
+Choose from 14 policy areas for level three coursework or work with the Public Policy Analysis Coordinator to identify coursework related to another area of policy.